-Just when the rest of Japan is buried in its winter jackets, Okinawa is in the pink.
+Just when the rest of Japan is buried in white snow, Okinawa is pretty in pink.

-One of the most closely watched signs of spring—the pink buds and blooms of the sakura, or cherry tree—make their oh-so-brief appearance in March and April, giving everyone a short-lived license to make merry under the blossoms.
-But in Okinawa, at a time when most mainlanders are heading down south to seek some respite from the worst of the winter cold, the picturesque beaches and blue seas have a bit of competition when it comes to scenery: Japan’s earliest cherry season, which begins in the middle of January.
+One of the most closely watched signs of spring — the pink buds and blooms of the cherry tree — make their oh-so-brief appearance in March and April, giving everyone a short-lived license to make merry under the blossoms.
+But in Okinawa, at a time when most mainlanders are heading down south to seek some respite from the worst of the winter cold, the picturesque beaches and blue seas have a bit of competition when it comes to scenery: Japan’s earliest cherry blossom season, which begins in the middle of January.

 In fact, because the sakura bloom requires a combination of hot and cold weather, the “wave” of cherry blossoming begins at the northern end of the Okinawan island chain.
 Then a cold front heads towards the south, bringing a wave of dark pink to the southern islands of the chain.

 Yanbaru, the northern part of Okinawa, is the first area that springs into bloom, and is the home of many cherry blossom festivals.
-Perhaps one of the most beautiful, and the most celebrated, is the Motobu Yaedake Sakura Festival, which will be in its 38th year.
+Perhaps one of the most beautiful, and the most celebrated, is the Motobu Yaedake Sakura Festival.
 This festival makes the most of the nearby landscape, where you can look down over a vista of trees in full bloom from the height of Yaedake, marveling at an unfurled carpet of pink that billows down from the mountain slope.

 Another popular hanami spot in Yanbaru offers a chance to take in the cherry blossoms surrounded by the remnants of generations past.
 The Nakijin Gusuku Sakura Festival is held at the ruins of Nakijin Castle.
 While the festival has only been running for the last few years, its unique location makes it a popular draw for locals and visitors from farther afield.
 Nakijin Castle was only in active use for a short time—construction on the site began in the late 13th century as a part of the Ryukyu Kingdom, and it was destroyed about 300 years later by feudal armies from Kyushu—but the echoes of history that can be felt by gazing on the stretches of stone wall make it a place that people return to again and again.
 By night, the area around the cherry trees is illuminated, making for an experience that combines a sense of the passage of history and the ever-renewing cycles of nature.